Theory of Critical Phenomena with Long-Range Temporal Interaction

 without considering the long-range spatial interaction in this section.
 Accordingly, an additional term $-i\lambda_1\omega$ has to be inserted into the response and correlation functions in Eqs.~\eqref{gkw} and~\eqref{ckw}.
 As the dimensional factor $\mathfrak{d}_t$ has been shown not to affect the perturbation expansions and the memory term appears only in the response and correlations, the structure of the perturbation expansions are identical to the usual $\phi^4$ theory.
 The difference is only in the response function which contains the non-analytical factor $(-i\omega)^{\theta}$, which, in turn, complicates the integration over $\omega$.
-A direct approximation method is to expand it in $\varepsilon=\theta-1$ near the boundary between the long-range and short-range dominated regime similar to the spatial case.
-Accordingly, we replace $G_0$ and $C_0$ in Eqs.~\eqref{gkw} and~\eqref{ckw} with
+One method is to directly work in the time domain~\cite{Batalov}.
+Another approximation method is to expand $(\omega)^{\theta}$ in $\varepsilon=1-\theta$ near the boundary between the long-range and short-range dominated regime.
+This is similar to the spatial case in which the crossover between the two regimes can be obtained and in which the results reached agree with a field theoretic method~\cite{Honkonen} and a functional RG method~\cite{Defenu,Defenu1} as mentioned in Sec.~\ref{intro}.
+Accordingly, we adopt the approximation method and replace $G_0$ and $C_0$ in Eqs.~\eqref{gkw} and~\eqref{ckw} with